-Before using this information and the product it supports, read the information in "Notices" on page B-1.
+Note Before using this information and the product it supports, read the information in "Notices" on page B-1.
+This edition replaces SC27-3557-00.
 This document contains proprietary information of IBM.
 It is provided under a license agreement and is protected by copyright law.
 The information contained in this publication does not include any product warranties, and any statements provided in this publication should not be interpreted as such.